computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/curricula/CurriculumModelTemplate.md

 ## Institutional and departmental context
 - Location:
-- Student body size: _N_ students
+- Undergraduate student body size: _N_ students
 - Degree(s) offered:
 - Department/major name:
 - Number of contributing faculty: _N_ FTE
 - Number of majors annually: _N_ majors
+- Does the department offer any graduate programs?

 _Expand here on any other contextual factors that have shaped your curriculum:
 - institutional mission, culture, curriculum, or strategic plans;
 - relevant historical circumstances;
-- goals for interdisciplinarity, broaadening participation, etc.;
+- goals for interdisciplinarity, broadening participation, etc.;
-- unusual opportunties._
+- unusual opportunities.

 ## Curricular overview